 Jean and some lactating colleagues were working in a company with no proper space to express breastmilk.
 The meeting rooms had transparent walls and the toilets were not conducive.

 The mummies banded together and approached activists from U Family for assistance on how to convince management to create a nursing room.
 After the activists met the company’s HR, a nursing room with 3 cubicles, power outlets and a fridge was carved out within half a year.

 5. Explore flexi-work arrangements with your company

-As you become a parent, you will go through a lot of life changing experiences and one that is filled with emotions.
-You will be excited with the birth of your baby, nervous when it comes to caring for a new baby and worried when you have to leave your baby in the care of another!
+As you become a parent, you will go through a lot of life-changing experiences and one that is filled with emotions.
+You will be excited about the birth of your baby, nervous when it comes to caring for a new baby and worried when you have to leave your baby in the care of another!

 Many parents experience parental separation anxiety when they have to leave their baby in the care of another caregiver.
 It can be stressful for some parents and at times, it might even affect their work performance.
 If there is a need, speak to your superior about the possibility of having a flexi-work arrangement such as working part-time, shorter work week, adjustment in working hours and even working from home.

 Thiruselvi struggled to balance her time between working and taking care of her two children.
 She was 8 months pregnant with her third child when she received bad news that her second child, Shini, was diagnosed with brain tumour.

 Her superior recommended a cancer specialist and allowed Thiruselvi to take advance maternity leave so she could accompany her daughter for radiation therapy.
 After she gave birth, her company extended her maternity leave by a month so she could spend more time with her newborn and Shini who was still undergoing physical therapy.